The ASAM Criteria

 Course Description

-This one-day ASAM Criteria, Fourth Edition training will provide a comprehensive overview of the major updates in the Fourth Edition.
-We will cover new assessment and treatment planning standards, updates to the continuum of care, and Dimensional Admission Criteria and Level-of-Care Determination Rules.
-This training also includes hands-on practice applying the new criteria to patient case scenarios.
-This approach will guide practitioners in making objective decisions about level of care recommendations, and treatment planning for patients with substance use and co-occurring disorders.
-This is a highly interactive, virtual, one-day training with breakout sessions, group discussion, polls, games, and more.
+This training includes hands-on practice applying the new criteria to patient case scenarios.
+This approach will guide practitioners in making objective decisions about level of care recommendations and treatment planning for patients with substance use and co-occurring disorders.
+This low-risk, high-engagement training incorporates breakout sessions, brain breaks, group discussions, polls, games, and more.
+A thorough, resource-rich training workbook complements learning for all participants.
 The training day is 8 hours with two 15-minute breaks and thirty minutes for a lunch break.

 Learning Objectives: